 Segmentations partition the genome into regions such as predicted promoters, enhancers, and repressed (see table below).
 These are genomic regions of similar signal over a selected number of assays.
 Each defines a single-track summary of the functional architecture of the human genome in one of six cell types.

-Two unsupervised segmentation programs were used:
+Two unsupervised segmentation programs are used to build segmentations:

 - ChromHMM (Ernst et al., 2011)

 ChromHMM labels each assay as high or low in 200 base pair bins over the whole human genome.

 A Dynamic Bayesian Network approach using base-pair resolution real valued signal data, trained over the ENCODE pilot regions (1% of the genome), and fitted over the whole genome.